 This treatment is perfect for adults that want to change their smile without affecting their lifestyle.
 It is removable, invisible and comfortable.
 To achieve a straight smile, the average treatment time is 14 months.
-It is a slower process to other options due to it being an aligner rather than a fixed brace.
+It is a slower process than other options due to it being an aligner rather than a fixed brace.
 The total duration of treatment depends on the complexity of the treatment and is generally comparable to that of traditional braces.
 Typically treatment can last between 6 and 18 months.
 During your consultation, we can provide you with more detailed information.

 Comfortable, clear and removable – Invisalign transforms your smile without disrupting your life.
 Something that over 3 million people worldwide have already discovered.

 Invisalign is designed to treat a wide range of straightening issues, from minor tooth movements to more complex cases.
-If your smile is not the smile you want, then why not see if Invisalign could work for you.
+If your smile is not the smile you want, then why not see if Invisalign could work for you?

 Unlike traditional fixed braces, there are no metal brackets or wires.
 This means that in most cases less time is spent in your Invisalign Provider’s practice for adjustments.

 Invisalign aligners move teeth with an appropriate placement of controlled movement on the teeth.
-Unlike traditional braces, Invisalign not only controls the amount of movement per aligner, but also the timing of the movement.
+Unlike traditional braces, Invisalign not only controls the amount of movement per aligner but also the timing of the movement.
 So at each stage, only certain teeth are allowed to move, as per the Invisalign treatment plan for that particular stage.
 This results in an efficient force delivery system that moves teeth into the desired prescribed position.

 Some people may experience temporary, minor discomfort for a few days, at the beginning of each new stage of treatment when they insert a new aligner.
 This is normal and is typically described as a feeling of pressure.
 It is a sign that the aligners are working – moving your teeth gradually, helping you to achieve the final results.
 This discomfort typically goes away in a couple of days.